foundry-rs/forge-template/README.md

 See the [`Makefile`](./Makefile#25) for more context on how this works under the hood

 We use Alchemy as a remote node provider for the Mainnet & Rinkeby network deployments.
-You must have set your API key as the `API_KEY` envirnoment variable in order to deploy to these networks
+You must have set your API key as the `ALCHEMY_API_KEY` enviroment variable in order to deploy to these networks

 ### Mainnet